darikoneil/CalSciPy/docs/source/main__io_tools.rst

 ********************
 CalScipy offers functions for loading and saving images as binary.
 This language-agnostic format is ideal for optimal read/write speeds, larger-than-memory data, and is highly-robust to corruption.
 However, the downside is that the images and their metadata are split into two separate files: ".bin" and ".json" respectively.
+If you happen to lose the metadata file, fear not!
+As long as you have the datatype and 2 of the 3 dimensions you can still load the data.

 Loading
 ```````